philcifone/homelab/proxmoxHomelab.md

 #### cronjobs

-- rsync backup push to 10.0.0.187/gamehenge/computer
+- rsync backup push from local to 10.0.0.187/gamehenge/computer

 ## Firewalls